RobTillaart/DHT20/README.md

 The **read()** call of this sensor is blocking for 80+ milliseconds (datasheet 7.4) so the library also has a asynchronous interface.
 See below.

+Verified to work with Arduino UNO and ESP32.

 ## Connection